telefonicaid/fiware-cygnus/flume/README.md

 Within files, Json documents are written following one of these two schemas:

 * Fixed 8-field lines: `recvTimeTs`, `recvTime`, `entityId`, `entityType`, `attrName`, `attrType`, `attrValue` and `attrMd`.
 Regarding `attrValue`, in its simplest form, this value is just a string, but since Orion 0.11.0 it can be Json object or Json array.
 Regarding `attrMd`, in contains a string serialization of the metadata for the attribute in Json (if the attribute hasn't metadata, `[]` is inserted).
-*  A field per each entity's attribute, plus an additional field about the reception time of the data (`recvTime`).
+*  Two fields per each entity's attribute (one for the value and other for the metadata), plus an additional field about the reception time of the data (`recvTime`).
 Regarding this kind of persistence, the notifications must ensure a value per each attribute is notified.

 In both cases, the files are created at execution time if the file doesn't exist previously to the line insertion.
 The behaviour of the connector regarding the internal representation of the data is governed through a configuration parameter, `attr_persistence`, whose values can be `row` or `column`.